671454/DAT250-exercises/backend/dat250-expass7.md

 - USER spring:spring

 During containerization of the application (app) I encountered connection problems with the redis container.
-The reason for this was that app used "localhost:6379" from previous experiments, but in a Docker compose environment services like these need to communicate via known service-names.
+The reason for this was that app used "localhost:6379" from previous experiments, but a docker environment like this should communicate via known service-names.
 The solution was to use created env-variables in mye docker-compose file, like SPRING_DATA_REDIS_HOST("redis") and SPRING_DATA_REDIS_PORT("6379"), and now my app container could connect to redis (and rabbitMQ) without problems.